 Play a Video from the Terminal

 This is a great command because you can test your work.
 After you edit a file in some way, you can play the new file you create in the terminal to see if everything went okay.

 ffmpeg -i video.flv image%d.jpg

-In this command, you specify a video in the current directory and then how many images you want it split into (replace %d with the number of images you want, for example image3.jpg will make 3 images labeled image1.jpg - image3.jpg).
-The original copy of the file will be retained, and then it will also be split into the number of images you specify.
-Careful if you leave this command as-is you can end up with a lot of images!
+In this command, you split a video into individual images.
+The original copy of the file will be retained, and then it will also be split into every single frame.
 Every image will be named using the pattern you specify with the part of the script

 Convert Images Into a Video